corda/corda-solutions/bn-apps/billing/README.md

 ![Billing State Machine](./resources/billing_state_machine.png)

 What Billing Service is **not**:
 * Billing Service is not a tokens framework.
-The service was designed to solve billing and metering problems specifically and is not intended to be used beyond these areas.
+The service was designed to solve the billing and the metering problems specifically and is not intended to be used beyond these areas.
 Consider using [Corda Tokens SDK](https://github.com/corda/token-sdk) as a general purpose tokens framework.
 * Billing Service doesn't solve the settlement problem.
 Consider using [Corda Settler](https://github.com/corda/corda-settler) for settlement of obligations.

 # How It Works